ECKERROBERTSART: CREATING A SIGNPOST FOR ‘COMING BETTER TIMES’

 Fast-forwarding to today, Ecker opened up his worn and brittle faux-leather portfolio bag for Roberts to view after she had seen one of his framed and matted B&W drawings, a Unicorn.
 Soon, she began to create a dazzling color-dripped collection of what she calls “Retro- Doodles,” on the surface seemingly about nothing, first capturing the angst of the anti-war, Watergate tension of America for ten years beginning in 1970, yet conveying, again, “something in the air” -- finishing what Ecker started in the solitary confines of his black and white artistic world.

-Not being proficient in the dips and dabs of color, Ecker wished "I could meet someone who could make my works sizzle and soar by using their digital expertise to ‘interpret” what I had done in clear and bold color.
+Not being proficient in the drips and dabs of color, Ecker wished "I could meet someone who could make my works sizzle and soar by using their digital expertise to ‘interpret” what I had done in clear and bold color.
 Jamie, who I met when she visited my family in Venice, Florida, was like an angel to me!”

 As Covid consumed our world, we thought, led by our "Uni" collection, that we could try to provide a signpost for hoped for cominf better times.
 A friendly face 'on the other side' so to speak."